clearlinux/common/README.md

 After the script completes, make sure to logout and login again to complete the setup process.

-The script either accepts no options, or all (3) options in case you are configuring the Koji CLI for remote building on a Koji server.
+The script accepts several options, or no options at all.
 The options are documented in the script's `--help` output.
+Note that if you are supplying any of the three Koji cert options (`-k`, `-s`, or `-c`), the other two options must be supplied as well.

 ### Manual setup